CoinClubQuincy/XRC-Credit/README.md

 # XRC-Credit
 This contract will simply illustrate a contract where a party can issue debt in the form of a XRC token and keep track of the liability

+Contract Features
+- Tokenized Ownership of Debt lent in contract
+- KCY store & pending approval of request
+- funds Escrowed in contract intrest counted in contract
+- contract status produce new token for debt holder to show as proven paid debt